rodneyshupe/Cookbook/Recipes/Dips-Salsa-Chutneys/Hummus.rst

 Directions
 ----------

-1. Combine lemon juice and water in small bowl or measuring cup.
-Whisk together tahini and 2 tablespoons oil in second small bowl or measuring cup.
+1. Combine lemon juice and water in a small bowl or measuring cup.
+Whisk tahini and 2 tablespoons oil together in a second small bowl or measuring cup.
 If desired, set aside 2 tablespoons chickpeas for garnish.
-2. Process remaining chickpeas, garlic, salt, cumin, and cayenne in food processor until almost fully ground, about 15 seconds.
-Scrape down bowl with rubber spatula.
-With machine running, add lemon juice-water mixture in steady stream through feed tube.
-Scrape down bowl and continue to process for 1 minute.
-With machine running, add oil-tahini mixture in steady stream through feed tube; continue to process until hummus is smooth and creamy, about 15 seconds, scraping down bowl as needed.
+2. Process the remaining chickpeas, garlic, salt, cumin, and cayenne in a food processor until almost fully ground, about 15 seconds.
+Scrape down the bowl with a rubber spatula.
+With the machine running, add the lemon juice-water mixture in a steady stream through the feed tube.
+   Scrape down the bowl and continue to process for 1 minute.
+With the machine running, add the oil-tahini mixture in a steady stream through the feed tube; continue to process until the hummus is smooth and creamy, about 15 seconds, scraping down the bowl as needed.
-3. Transfer hummus to serving bowl, sprinkle reserved chickpeas (if using) and cilantro over surface, cover with plastic wrap, and let stand until flavours meld, at least 30 minutes.
+3. Transfer the hummus to a serving bowl, sprinkle the reserved chickpeas (if using) and cilantro over the surface, cover with plastic wrap, and let stand until the flavours meld, at least 30 minutes.
 Drizzle with olive oil and serve.

 Variations
 ----------